Ludwii/DataEngineeringWS23/exercise_Looker_Studio/readme.md

 ## Setup Google Looker Studio

-- Create a google account at https://accounts.google.com/signup
+- Create a google account at https://accounts.google.com/signup.
 - Go to https://lookerstudio.google.com/ and log in with your google account.
-- Accept the terms of service
+- Accept the terms of service.

 ## Excercise